Maurice Goldhaber: Personal life and family

-Death

 Goldhaber died May 11, 2011, at his home in East Setauket, New York at 100.

-Legacy
+Honors and awards

+Among his many other awards, he won the National Medal of Science in 1983, the Golden Plate Award of the American Academy of Achievement in 1985, the J. Robert Oppenheimer Memorial Prize in 1982 (shared with Robert Marshak), the Wolf Prize in 1991, shared with Valentine Telegdi "for their separate seminal contributions to nuclear and particle physics, particularly those concerning the weak interactions involving leptons", and the Fermi Award in 1998.
+He was an elected member of the United States National Academy of Sciences, the American Academy of Arts and Sciences, and the American Philosophical Society.
+Although never a Nobel laureate, he was nominated in 1962 by Otto Struve for the Nobel Prize in Physics.

 In 2001, Brookhaven National Laboratory created the Gertrude and Maurice Goldhaber Distinguished Fellowships in his honor.
 These Fellowships are awarded to early-career scientists with exceptional talent and credentials who have a strong desire for independent research at the frontiers of their fields.